CloudBase Resources Migration Guide

 2. Execute Data Migration

-Refer to COS to COS Data Migration documentation for file migration.
+Refer to the Data Migration Between COS document for file migration.

-If you configured custom domain for static website hosting, you need to reconfigure domain in target environment:
+If you have configured a custom domain name for static website hosting, you need to reconfigure the domain name in the target environment:

-- Enter target environment's static website hosting settings
+- Enter the static website hosting settings of the target environment

-- Configure DNS resolution to point domain to target environment
+- Configure DNS resolution to point the domain name to the target environment

-- If CDN acceleration is used, it needs to be reconfigured in target environment
+- If CDN acceleration is used, it needs to be reconfigured in the target environment

 WeDa Application Migration